 So this is to be [and has been] clarified.
 Any additions are welcome.

-- The only actors affected by pet gear and other pet-specific bonuses (Master Mind aura) are actual pets summoned by player skills, permanent and temporary.
+- The only actors affected by pet gear and other pet-specific bonuses (Master Mind aura) are actual pets - permanent and temporary - that were summoned by player skills.
 (Herafter referred to as "pets").

-Artifact summons, scroll summons, converted monsters and also traps are instead regarded as allies (like other players), so they only receive general group buffs.
-Briars don't get anything, since those are mere "barriers".
+Artifact summons, scroll summons, converted monsters and also traps are instead regarded as allies (like other players).
+They can be boosted by general buffs/auras, but not the pet-specific effects.
+Briars do not benefit from anything, since they are mere "barriers".
 The Monster Lure is classified as a pet.

-- Flat damage bonuses from pet gear affect melee attacks only.
-This includes the Wisp's zap.
-Lich and Nightmare throw ranged spells instead, so they don't get to use them - except for rare cases when they decide to punch an enemy already in melee range.
-The Nymph's arrows were changed in the fanpatch in order to carry all bonuses.
+- Flat damage bonuses from pet gear affect hand or weapon attacks only.
+This includes the Wisp's electric touch.
+The Lich and Nightmare throw ranged spells instead, so they do not get any use out of them - except for rare cases when they decide to punch an enemy which is already in melee range.
+The Nymph's arrows used to be unaffected in spite of being a weaon attack, but this is fixed in the Fanpatch.

-Trap bolts are also projectiles which carry flat damage bonuses, and while not affected by pet gear in the standard game, they do benefit from general buffs (e.g. Battle Standard).
+Trap bolts, too, are able to carry flat damage bonuses.
+And while traps, as said, are not affected by pet gear in the standard game, this can make other buffs (e.g. Battle Standard) rather interesting.

 - Relative % bonuses from pet gear and auras, as always, work on ALL fitting damage types caused by the boosted creature in any way.